All persons entering the garden must check in.

 Waste to be disposed of appropriately.

-Any personal injury or incident to be reported to co-ordinator and recorded.
+Any personal injury or incident to be reported to our President and recorded.

 No dogs inside garden area.